cryptiklemur/cron-bundle/README.md

 ### This bundle is heavily based off of the ColourStream Cron Bundle.
 But the development on it was dead, so i picked it up.

-This bundle provides a simple interface for registering repeated scheduled tasks within your application, including support for installs where the host does not allow for command-line access (TODO).
+This bundle provides a simple interface for registering repeated scheduled tasks within your application.

-This bundle is tested only against Symfony 2.3.
+This bundle is tested only against Symfony 2.3, but should work on anything after 2.3, until at least 3.0.

 ## Installation